borine/bluealsa-autoconfig/README.md

     HDA Intel PCH, ALC236 Analog
     7.1 Surround output to Front, Center, Side, Rear and Woofer speakers
 ```
-And then when a Bluetooth is connected:
+And then when a Bluetooth device is connected:
 ```
 $ aplay -L
 default